The universality of the relation between magnetic fields and star formation in galaxies: Summary and conclusions

 More broadly, these findings underline the importance of including multi-phase ISM physics and magnetic fields in cosmological galaxy-formation simulations, especially as the resolution in these models reaches into the sub-$100$~pc regime.
 Such models, coupled with realistic cosmic-ray transport and radiative-transfer treatments, will enable a more physically complete picture of how magnetic energy builds up and interacts with the multiphase gas.
-Progress on this front will require synergy with multi-wavelength polarimetric observations, spanning from the far-infrared (like the mission concept Probe far-infrared Mission for Astrophysics PRIMA, \citealp{Glenn2025}) to the radio: FIR dust-polarisation tracing the dense, small-scale field structure of molecular clouds, and radio synchrotron and Faraday-rotation diagnostics probing the diffuse, large-scale magnetised halos.
+Progress on this front will require synergy with multi-wavelength polarimetric observations, spanning from the FIR (e.g. the mission concept Probe far-infrared Mission for Astrophysics PRIMA, \citealp{Glenn2025}) to the radio: FIR dust polarisation tracing the dense, small-scale field structure of molecular clouds, and radio synchrotron and Faraday-rotation diagnostics probing the diffuse, large-scale magnetised halos.

 \begin{appendix}

 [